ciglan/ZorkGPT/simple_agent.md

 - Environmental storytelling (descriptions that hint at greater purposes)

+**CRITICAL: ONE COMMAND AT A TIME**
+- You MUST issue EXACTLY ONE command per turn
+- NEVER combine multiple commands (e.g., "take sword and go north" is WRONG)
+- NEVER use semicolons, periods, or line breaks to chain commands
+- Wait for the game's response before issuing the next command
+- Each action should be a single, clear instruction

 If the game responds with "I don't know the word" or "I don't understand that":
 1. **STOP** trying variations of the same malformed command.
-3. **USE SIMPLE COMMANDS** - basic verbs and nouns, no special characters.
-Use only one line commands without line breaks.
+2. **USE SIMPLE COMMANDS** - basic verbs and nouns, no special characters.
+3. Issue only ONE command per turn - no combining actions.

  Your actions have lasting effects.
 Items you drop will remain where they are.
 Doors you open will stay open (unless something closes them).
 What you did in previous turns MATTERS.